Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Crime rates in Newark are unfortunately not the best.
 According to the crime stats on CrimeGrades, Newark is in the 10th percentile for crime.
 This means that 90% of New Jersey cities are safer, and 10% are more dangerous.

-However, you’re more likely to become the victim of crime, especially violent crime, in the residential south ward of Newark.
-The north ward is considered the safest of the residential areas.
+However, you’re more likely to become a victim of a crime, especially violent crime, in the residential South Ward area of Newark.
+The North Ward is considered the safest of the residential areas.
 Still, it’s a good idea to avoid residential areas and stick to areas that tourists frequent.

 You can avoid being the victim of a crime if you take certain precautions, such as not traveling alone, and being aware of your surroundings.